Since the Darwin pedals have been available I got requests for a matching HiHat stand from time to time.

 I always had the curiosity for a HiHat back in my mind and was slowly developing a general concept.

-The basic idea was to have a very compact, universal and easy to use solution that fits most people's different needs.
+The basic idea was to have a very compact, universal and easy to use travel HiHat that fits people's different needs.

 I was not able to write that much about the HiHat due to the lag of time during the last week and also because I was finishing some patent forms at that time.